 At one point the deputy lost radio contact with authorities, leading to a search by foot and by air for him and the shooter, according to CNN affiliate KNXV.
 Video from the scene showed that the deputy was located while sitting in desert brush, surrounded by cactus.
 He was able to walk to a helicopter, which airlifted him to a hospital.

 The deputy was shot in the left abdomen and suffered a superficial wound, law enforcement sources said at the time.

-The shooting came amid a national debate over Arizona's tough new immigration law, which allows police to demand proof of legal residency.
+The shooting came amid a national debate over Arizona's tough new immigration law.